RickCarlino/Cosmic-Conquest-1982/README.md

 gforth main.fs
 ```

-I don't have a preferred GForth version yet.
+I don't have a preferred GForth version yet. **I have no certainty that GForth will work and may change this decision later.
+Some discussion on Reddit seems to indicate it will either not work or require source modification.**